qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - dark mode is possible
 - where is the dark mode option
 - can we please have a dark mode thank you
-- tbsp all that is needed now is support for dark mode when can we expect the update for dark mode tbsp
+- all that is needed now is support for dark mode when can we expect the update for dark mode
-- are we getting dark mode for tbsp
+- are we getting dark mode for app
-- dark mode for android i have the is tbsp
 - dark mode for android
 - love the dark modes
 - great app love dark mode